 The regulations require Welsh NHS bodies investigating a concern to consider whether an offer of redress should be made, up to limit of £25,000.
 This applies to NHS trusts and local health boards, but not primary care providers or independent providers treating NHS patients.

-If the Welsh NHS body believes there may a 'qualifying liability'- in essence, if a patient suffered harm as a result of a breach of a duty of care from an organisation or health care professional - it must inform the complainant, provide copies of the records and any expert evidence (from an expert agreed by the complainant) and offer access to free legal advice.
+If the Welsh NHS body believes there may a 'qualifying liability' - in essence, if a patient suffered harm as a result of a duty of care breach from an organisation or health care professional - it must inform the complainant, provide copies of the records and any expert evidence (from an expert agreed by the complainant) and offer access to free legal advice.